Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

       ```

 ## Prototype - INHERITANCE
-1. When a function(except arrow function) is created JS automatically add a property to it, call Prototype - an object
+1. When a function(except arrow function) is created JS automatically adds a property to it, call Prototype - an object
-2. A prototype is an object that defines properties and methods which other objects(all instances created by new keyword) can inherit.
+2. A prototype is an object that defines properties and methods which other objects can inherit.
 3. It acts like a blueprint or template for objects created by a constructor function.
-4. constructor function - is a regular JavaScript function that is used to create and initialize objects using new keyword.
+4. constructor function - is a regular JavaScript function that is used to create objects using new keyword.

 ```JS
 //constructor function